ryanfp/DnD-Compendium/Quick  Thoughts.md

 ## 8-11-2025

 - I think I went through all the classes and determined that the occultist, shaman, maybe the martyr? were the most likely to be removed.
-	- Maybe find way to incorpate some of the occultist mechanics into the shaman class?
+	- Maybe find way to incorporate some of the occultist mechanics into the shaman class?
-- Also determine what to do about the craftsman and artificer? #a
+- Also determine what to do about the craftsman and artificer?
 	- See if I should combine LaserLlama’s and KibblesTasty’s versions (Inventor)
 	- Give martial weapon proficiency back to base Artificer^[‘24]
 	- Revert Magical Tinkering ability to 5e/2014 edition’s iteration